Dynamic Gossip: Protocols successful on weakly connected graphs

 For more than two agents, Protocol $\SFS$ is not strongly successful on initial gossip graphs.
-Suppose there are at least three agents $a,b,c$ and let call $ab$ be permitted.
-Then the infinite sequence $ab; ab; ab; \ldots$ is also permitted and agent $c$ will never learn the secrets of $a$ and $b$.
+Suppose there are at least three agents $a,b,c$ and let call $ab$ be possible, i.e., $\SFS$-permitted.
+Then the infinite sequence $ab; ab; ab; \ldots$ is also $\SFS$-permitted and agent $c$ will never learn the secrets of $a$ and $b$.
+As $ab; ab; ab; \ldots$ is also $\SPI$-permitted, and as $ab; ba; ab; ba; \ldots$ is $\TOK$-permitted, in all three cases we can only wish for fair success.